-Fortunately, cleaning your flat iron and restoring it to its original effectiveness is remarkably simple.
-It doesn’t matter whether your iron’s plates are made of ceramic, tourmaline or whatever – any material that works as a hot surface for straightening hair can be cleaned with the following method.
+Fortunately, cleaning your flat iron and restoring its original effectiveness is easy.
+It doesn’t matter whether your iron’s plates are made of ceramic, tourmaline or whatever – these tips tell you how to clean a flat iron, no matter what it’s made of.
+Any material that works as a hot surface for straightening hair can be cleaned with the following method.

 - Dampen a textured cloth such as a dish towel or washcloth with water.